 My identity is in pieces.
 My perception of the world is grossly distorted.
-Not only was I already blaming myself for what happened, now others are (maybe) unintentionally confirming my fear that it was my fault.
+Not only was I already blaming myself for what happened, but now others are (maybe) unintentionally confirming my fear that it was my fault.
 We retreat.
-We hide ourselves – from the world outside our house and from the reflection we see in the mirror.
+We hide from the world outside our house and from the reflection we see in the mirror.
 What we need more than anything is for someone to reach out for our hand, pull us to our feet and say, “I’m here.
 I will hold your hand until we walk out of the darkness together and into the light.”
 It doesn’t matter if we think the darkness will last for hundreds of miles.
 What matters is the warmth we feel from their supportive body.
-What matters is feeling love during a time we feel disgusting, dejected and unloveable.
+What matters is feeling love during a time we feel disgusting, dejected, and unloveable.

 It took me a long time to overcome this layer of shame.
 I was lucky enough to be told over and over again by multiple people that it wasn’t my fault.
 That he made those decisions.
-That he was capable of making other decisions, but chose not to.
+That he was capable of making other decisions but chose not to.
 Maybe I needed to hear it wasn’t my fault as many times as he had told me it was my fault.
 Maybe I needed to hear it even more times than that, but after hearing it over and over again like a broken record, I started to believe it.
 I was able to free myself from my shame and stand firmly in who I was.
 I was able to realize he was so gifted in his psychological abuse that I didn’t even realize I was being psychologically abused.
-Nothing I said or did justified putting bruises all over my body.
+Nothing I said or did justifies putting bruises all over my body.

-Hidden deeper however, another layer of shame reared its ugly head: the shame that in the marriage, I became someone who was no better than he was.
+Hidden deeper, however, another layer of shame reared its ugly head: the shame that in the marriage, I became someone who was no better than he was.
 To find out more, please read “Forgive Yourself for What You Needed to do to Survive.”

 Photo: Flickr – John Castillo